Billing & Coding

 Chronic Pain Management (CPM) Services

-CMS is proposing to create two bundled codes to describe chronic pain management and treatment.
-The agency is proposing to define chronic pain as “persistent or recurrent pain lasting longer than three months” and is seeking comment on whether this is the right definition and how it should be documented in the medical record.
-The code descriptors would read as follows:
+CMS is finalized a proposal to create two bundled codes to describe chronic pain management and treatment.
+The agency is finalizing its proposal to define chronic pain as “persistent or recurrent pain lasting longer than three months.”
+The code descriptors will read as follows:

-- GYYY1: Chronic pain management and treatment, monthly bundle including, diagnosis; assessment and monitoring; administration of a validated pain rating scale or tool; the development, implementation, revision, and maintenance of a person-centered care plan that includes strengths, goals, clinical needs, and desired outcomes; overall treatment management; facilitation and coordination of any necessary behavioral health treatment; medication management; pain and health literacy counseling; any necessary chronic pain related crisis care; and ongoing communication and care coordination between relevant practitioners furnishing care (e.g. physical therapy and occupational therapy, and community based care), as appropriate.
+- G3002: Chronic pain management and treatment, monthly bundle including, diagnosis; assessment and monitoring; administration of a validated pain rating scale or tool; the development, implementation, revision, and/or maintenance of a person-centered care plan that includes strengths, goals, clinical needs, and desired outcomes; overall treatment management; facilitation and coordination of any necessary behavioral health treatment; medication management; pain and health literacy counseling; any necessary chronic pain-related crisis care; and ongoing communication and care coordination between relevant practitioners furnishing care, e.g. physical therapy and occupational therapy, complementary and integrative approaches, and community-based care, as appropriate.
 Required initial face-to-face visit at least 30 minutes provided by a physician or other qualified health professional; first 30 minutes personally provided by physician or other qualified health care professional, per calendar month.
-(When using GYYY1, 30 minutes must be met or exceeded.)
+(When using G3002, 30 minutes must be met or exceeded.)

-- GYYY2: Each additional 15 minutes of chronic pain management and treatment by a physician or other qualified health care professional, per calendar month (List separately in addition to code for GYYY1).
-(When using GYYY2, 15 minutes must be met or exceeded.)
+- G3003: (Each additional 15 minutes of chronic pain management and treatment by a physician or other qualified health care professional, per calendar month.
+(List separately in addition to code for G3002.
+When using G3003, 15 minutes must be met or exceeded.)

 Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)

-CMS proposed to add the CPM and behavioral health integration services to the all-inclusive RHC/FQHC payment for general care management (G0511)
+CMS finalized its proposal to add the CPM and behavioral health integration services to the all inclusive RHC/FQHC payment for general care management (G0511).

 Supervision Requirements for Behavioral Health Services

-CMS is proposing to amend the direct supervision requirement under the agency’s “incident to” regulation at § 410.26 to allow behavioral health services to be furnished under the general supervision of a physician or non-physician practitioner (NPP) when these services or supplies are provided by auxiliary personnel incident to the services of a physician or NPP.
+CMS finalized its proposal to amend the direct supervision requirement under the agency’s “incident to” regulation at § 410.26 to allow behavioral health services to be furnished under the general supervision of a physician or non-physician practitioner (NPP) when these services or supplies are provided by auxiliary personnel incident to the services of a physician or NPP.

 Comment Solicitation on Intensive Outpatient Mental Health Treatment, including Substance Use Disorder (SUD) Treatment, Furnished by Intensive Outpatient Programs (IOPs)

-As part of the agency’s Behavioral Health Strategy, CMS is seeking comments on whether the current coding and payment mechanisms under the PFS adequately account for intensive outpatient services that are part of a continuum of care in the treatment of substance use disorder.
-Specifically, CMS is seeking comment on the following questions:
+As part of the agency’s Behavioral Health Strategy, CMS sought comments on whether or not the current coding and payment mechanisms under the PFS adequately account for intensive outpatient services that are part of a continuum of care in the treatment of substance use disorder.
+CMS thanked commenters for their responses and indicated that the agency will consider the comments for future rulemaking.

 On November 2nd, 2021, the Centers for Medicare and Medicaid Services (CMS) issued a Final Rule which revises CY 2022 payment policies under the Medicare Physician Fee Schedule (PFS) and makes other policy changes, including the implementation of certain provisions of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act (the SUPPORT Act).